tsowell/linux-samus/README.md

 ### Linux kernel for Chromebook Pixel 2015 (Samus)

 This repository contains quick-and-dirty patches to mainline Linux with support for the Chromebook Pixel 2015 (Samus) borrowed from Chromium OS.
-The kernel patches are in arch/linux-samus for use with other distributions.
-Binary packages are available in the Releases section for Arch Linux and for Ubuntu.
+This is useful as a stopgap until mainline has proper support for the harware.
+The kernel patches are in arch/linux-samus for use with other distributions, and binary packages are available in the Releases section for Arch Linux and for Ubuntu.

 The Arch kernel package, linux-samus, is also available in the AUR.